 Automated trading journal for Sierra Chart — track, analyze, and improve every trade

 Trading Journal is a desktop application purpose-built for Sierra Chart traders who want to track, analyze, and improve every trade they take.
-Unlike web-based journals that require manual entry and store your data on third-party servers, Trading Journal imports directly from Sierra Chart, reads tick-level data from your SCID files, and runs entirely on your machine with a local SQLite database.
-No cloud, no subscriptions to external platforms, no data sharing.
+Unlike web-based journals that require manual entry and store your data on third-party servers, Trading Journal imports directly from Sierra Chart, reads tick-level data from your SCID files, records optional per-trade screen clips, and runs on your machine with a local SQLite database.
+Trades, notes, screenshots, and videos stay local; internet is used for license activation, subscription refresh, and updates.

-The main dashboard provides a complete statistical overview of your trading performance across any filtered date range, symbol, direction, or checklist combination.
-The layout is fully customizable: click "Edit Layout" to unlock drag & drop reordering of dashboard panes, and use the Settings dropdown to show or hide individual sections.
+The main dashboard provides a complete statistical overview of your trading performance across any filtered date range, symbol, direction, account, strategy, checklist, or session-checklist combination.
+The layout is fully customizable: click "Edit Layout" to unlock drag & drop reordering of dashboard panes AND KPI cards, and use the centralized Show / Hide settings section to toggle individual KPIs, dashboard panes, toolbar filters, tabs, and trade detail sections.
 The layout is locked by default to prevent accidental changes.
 A sticky notes section lets you pin reminders and observations directly on the dashboard.
+The dashboard also includes Edge Performance and PropFirm account panes when those systems are configured.

 Date filters persist across app restarts, so you always return to the view you left.